sozercan/k8s-federation-azure-coredns/README.md

 This guide is a walkthrough for creating Kubernetes cluster federation on Microsoft Azure using CoreDNS

 ## Prerequisites
-Kubernetes 1.6+ with Beta APIs enabled
+Kubernetes 1.6+ with Beta APIs and RBAC enabled

 ## Deploying CoreDNS and etcd charts